 Place all ingredients corn, roasted red onions, avocado and tomatoes in a large serving bowl.
 Add dressing and toss well together.
 Then sprinkle coriander leaves and mix again.

-You don’t need to serve this salad immediately and can be transported dressed as there are no green leaves that might get soggy.
+You don’t need to serve this gluten free salad immediately and can be transported dressed as there are no green leaves that might get soggy.
 Entertaining can not get any easier with this charred corn salad.

 More Salad Recipes with Tomatoes: